-Did you know there’s a base game lot challenge in The Sims 4 called Off The Grid that forces your Sims to live completely without electricity or plumbing?
-If you didn’t, you do now!
+Did you know there’s a Sims 4 Off the Grid base game lot challenge?
+This lot challenge forces your Sims to live completely without electricity or plumbing!
 Living off the grid can be a fun challenge for players but it’s not exactly obvious how to make the most of this lifestyle.
 There’s no in-game tutorial to walk you through this particular lot challenge, so we’re going to explain how it all works!

 Living Off the Grid in The Sims 4

 Enable the Lot Challenge

 In order to start living a Sims 4 off the grid lifestyle, you’ll first need to enable this lot challenge.
 In Build/Buy, open the lot info section in the top left corner and click on the silver trophy to see available lot challenges.
 Then select Off the Grid from the list.